meta-llama/llama-stack/docs/getting_started.md

 image_type: conda
 ```

-You may edit the `8b-instruct-build.yaml` file and re-run the `llama stack build` command to re-build and update the distribution.
+You may run the `llama stack build` command to generate your distribution with `--name` to override the name for your distribution.
 ```
-llama stack build --config ~/.llama/distributions/conda/8b-instruct-build.yaml
+$ llama stack build ~/.llama/distributions/conda/8b-instruct-build.yaml --name 8b-instruct
+...
+...
+Build spec configuration saved at ~/.llama/distributions/conda/8b-instruct-build.yaml
 ```

+After this step is complete, a file named `8b-instruct-build.yaml` will be generated and saved at `~/.llama/distributions/conda/8b-instruct-build.yaml`.

 #### How to build distribution with different API providers using configs
 To specify a different API provider, we can change the `distribution_spec` in our `<name>-build.yaml` config.
 For example, the following build spec allows you to build a distribution using TGI as the inference API provider.